FindMySchool LogoFindMySchool

 Leadership is currently presented on the school website as Mr Stephen Morris, Headteacher.
 The website does not publish a start date for his headship, so families who want that context should ask during an open event or call the office for clarification.

-FindMySchool’s GCSE ranking places Perryfields Academy 2910th in England for GCSE outcomes and 4th in Oldbury (FindMySchool ranking, based on official data).
-This sits in the lower performance band for England, which indicates results are below England average when viewed across the national distribution.
+FindMySchool's GCSE academic ranking places Perryfields Academy 3,293rd out of 3,895 schools in England, and 5th in Oldbury on the local secondary ranking (FindMySchool ranking, based on official data).
+This sits in the lower performance band for England, which indicates results are below the national midpoint when viewed across the national distribution.

 EBacc entry and performance are also a useful proxy for curriculum breadth and security in the core academic suite.
-The school’s average EBacc APS score is 3.45, compared with an England average of 4.08, and 11.9% of pupils achieved grades 5 or above across the EBacc.
+The school's average EBacc APS score is 3.8, and 10.5% of pupils achieved grades 5 or above across the EBacc.
+EBacc entry is 30.5%, with 15.5% achieving grades 4 or above across the EBacc.

 What these numbers mean in practice is that parents should pay close attention to how consistently learning is checked and revisited, and how well the school builds secure foundations in Key Stage 3 so that Key Stage 4 is not spent patching gaps.